-Although there are professionals who don’t have formal cybersecurity education, because of sophistication of the technology and industry, and with more and more black-hat hackers causing major damage with more breaches each year, to get your foot in the door, it is advisable to study cybersecurity through formal training.
-Today to be fully equip with the necessary skills to combat the challenges cybersecurity experts face, formal training in crucial.
+Although there are professionals who don’t have formal cybersecurity education, because of the sophistication of the technology and industry, and with more and more black-hat hackers causing major damage with more breaches each year, to get your foot in the door, it is advisable to study cybersecurity through formal training.
+Today to be fully equipped with the necessary skills to combat the challenges cybersecurity experts face, formal training is crucial.

 There are a number of degrees that interested candidates can pursue, and these include:

 - Networks and Security

 Besides obtaining an official degree, there are institutions which offer Bootcamp-like programs, which are generally more flexible and time and cost effective than the traditional degree programs.
 Classes usually run in the evenings or on weekends and the programs also provide a balance of theory and practical experience to the chosen field.

 For instance, the University of Miami offers students a Cybersecurity Professional Bootcamp, which is designed for students who have minimal background in the field.

 Whichever option you choose, what’s most important is to have a look at your career aspirations, your current background knowledge, and how much time and money you can afford to dedicate to this endeavour.
 Although programs are plentiful, it is important that you pursue your education with intent.